LeCadavrExquis/Dokumed/PROJECT_app.md

   - Allergies
   - Emergency contact name and phone number
   - Organ donor status
+- Users can edit these details in a dedicated `ProfileEditScreen`.
+- Medication reminders (enable, name, dosage, time) can be managed in `MedicationReminderScreen`.
+- WebDAV cloud sync settings (URL, username, password) can be managed in `CloudSyncScreen`.
 - Data is saved locally using SharedPreferences, managed via the `ProfileRepository`.

 ## File Handling